-We offer a variety of opportunities for interns, many of whom join Gore after graduation.
+We offer a variety of opportunities for interns at Gore.
 Internships are a great way for you to evaluate us--and vice versa--to see if there is a potential match for long-term employment.
 As a Gore intern, you will own a project that will call on your technical skills that can be wrapped up before you leave.
 You will be encouraged to network and build relationships across functions and plants, as well as with other interns.
 In addition, we will provide you with some organized social and networking opportunities to help you get connected to other interns and Gore associates.

 Timeline for Recruiting Interns

 |December - January||We post internship opportunities at our partner schools and on our website for non-partner schools.|

 |February||We hold on-campus interviews or phone interviews with applicants.|

 |March - April||We select students for the internships, make offers and hire interns.|

 |May - August||Interns work at Gore for a minimum of 10 weeks.|

 |The deadline to apply for the Gore 2014 summer internship program was February 15, 2014.
 Applications are no longer being accepted for this year.
 The application process for the Gore 2015 summer internship program will begin December 2014.|